-For setup using the Web Interface or the remote CLI, we must first connect a workstation to the SG4300 Series across a network as illustrated below.
+For setup using the Web Interface via a web browser or the CLI via SSH, we must first connect an Ethernet interface on an external workstation computer to an Ethernet interface on the SG3200 Series, as illustrated below.

-The designated management interface for the SG4300 Series is ge1 and this should be connected to the same network as the management workstation (or a network accessible from the workstation via one or more switches).
-Typically the connection is made via a switch or hub in the network using a regular straight-through Ethernet cable.
+The default management Ethernet interface for the SG3200 Series is ge1 and this should be connected to the same network as the management workstation (or a network accessible from the workstation via one or more switches).
+Typically the connection is made via a switch in the network, as shown in the illustration above, using regular Ethernet cables.

 For connection to the public Internet, another interface should be connected to your ISP and this is referred to below and in the setup wizard as the WAN interface.
-In this manual we will assume that the physical ge2 interface of the SG4300 Series is used for Internet connection although it could be any other unused interface.
+In this guide, it is assumed that the physical ge2 interface of the SG3200 Series is used for Internet connection although it could be any other unused interface.